shenghaozou/PythonGrader/P6-Student/README.md

 # How to Download
 Download the code by running:
-git clone https://github.com/shenghaozou/PythonGrader.git (You need install git first) Or click the 'Clone or download' button in "https://github.com/shenghaozou/PythonGrader".(You don't need to install git) Currently it can only download all files including other grading scripts.
+git clone https://github.com/shenghaozou/PythonGrader.git (You need install git first) Or click the 'Clone or download' button in https://github.com/shenghaozou/PythonGrader.
+(You don't need to install git) Currently it can only download all files including other grading scripts.

 # How to Run